 What is MIC?

 This life skills program will allow students to attend one workshop session as a consequence for marijuana policy infractions.
 The class provides an opportunity for learning and personal growth through discussion and group interaction.
-For the 2020-2021 academic year, all MIC classes will be held online via Zoom.
+For all MIC classes will be held online via Zoom.

 What does it do?